 3- That’s so sweet!

-And there is a reason why it is so sweet… Have you ever looked at your cereal bowl in the morning (or any time of day, to be frank) and wondered who thought it would be a good idea to make raspberry flavored foods blue?
+And there is a reason why it is so sweet… Have you ever looked at your cereal bowl in the morning (or any time of day, to be frank) and wondered who thought it would be a good idea to make raspberry-flavored foods blue?
 Have you ever seen a raspberry?
 Is it ever blue?

-To arrive to the same ratio of refined, artificial sugar than some of those sugary brands, you would need to pour over half a cup of granulated sugar in your bowl.
+To arrive at the same ratio of refined, artificial sugar than some of those sugary brands, you would need to pour over half a cup of granulated sugar in your bowl.
 HALF A CUP OF SUGAR!

 Let that sink in for a minute.